Conclave (film): Social media influence

 Following the film's release, several outlets noted the film's presence on social media and within meme culture.
 Memes comparing the film to RuPaul's Drag Race and The Real Housewives appeared on Twitter, while other users created fan cams, including ones set to pop musicians such as Charli XCX.
 Online comparisons were also made to media such as Mean Girls, while the "elimination" of the various papal candidates was compared to reality television shows like Survivor or The Bachelor.
 Also noted were memes comparing the characters in the film to real life figures such as Donald Trump and Kamala Harris, the two major candidates in the 2024 United States presidential election, which took place days after the film's U.S. release.
 Many of these outlets took note of the apparent contradiction that a film that "might be [for] retired folks catching a weekday matinee" was popular in meme culture.

+The Twitter fan account, Pope Crave, a parody of Pop Crave, was created in December of 2024.
+The account posts memes about the film and gained significant attention following the 2025 conclave.

 Real-life parallels

 On 14 February 2025, Pope Francis, who was 88 years old at the time, became very ill and was hospitalized, suffering from multiple chronic respiratory conditions.
-Philiana Ng of TheWrap observed that the cast of Conclave celebrated their ensemble win at the Screen Actors Guild Awards, but acknowledged the real-life parallels of the film – chronicling the aftermath of death of a fictitious pope – amid Pope Francis's then-current health crisis.
+Philiana Ng of TheWrap observed that the cast of Conclave celebrated their ensemble win at the Screen Actors Guild Awards, but acknowledged the real-life parallels of the film – chronicling the aftermath of the death of a fictitious pope – amid Pope Francis's then-current health crisis.
 Ng quoted Isabella Rossellini: "We are very, very worried for our pope, ...
 [W]e love this pope – Papa Francesco, Pope Francis.
 We wish him well.
 We wish him to recover."

-The death of Pope Francis on 21 April 2025, resulted in an actual two-day papal conclave being called from 7 May 2025.
-According to Luminate, his death resulted in a near three-fold increase in home viewership of the film via streaming platforms on 21 April.
+The death of Pope Francis on 21 April 2025, resulted in an actual two-day conclave being called from 7 May 2025.
+According to Luminate, Francis's death resulted in a near three-fold increase in home viewership of the film via streaming platforms on 21 April.
 According to Politico Europe, several cardinals watched the film to understand the process for the papal election.
-According to his brother John, among the cardinals who watched the film to educate themselves about the process was Robert Prevost, who would be subsequently elected as Pope Leo XIV.
+According to his brother John, among the cardinals who watched the film to educate themselves about the process was Robert Cardinal Prevost ('Bob' Prevost) from Chicago, who would be subsequently elected as Pope Leo XIV.